-The outbreak at the hospital has been limited to the East Wing of the Fourth floor.
+The outbreak at the hospital has been limited to the Transitional Care Unit.

-The first staff member tested positive on January 19th after displaying symptoms.
+The first person tested positive on October 31st after displaying symptoms.

 Following the positive case, Island Health immediately implemented precautions, including enhanced cleaning and contact tracing.

-“Until further notice, no new admissions will be allowed to the fourth floor East Wing, and staff working on the unit will not work on other units,” Island Health said in the release.
+“Until further notice, no new admissions will be allowed to the Transitional Care Unit, and movement in and out of the unit will be monitored and restricted,” Island Health said.